steveno/dotfiles/README.md

 ## Scripts

-I currently have three scripts.
+I currently have two scripts.
 One creates directories and another that helps me maintain permissions on certian files.
-Finally, the third script decrypts my passwords for mutt.

 # License